lynnfaraday/aresmush.com/_root/tutorials/code/logs.md

 - troubleshooting
 ---

 Ares has an internal logging system (log4r) to help diagnose code issues.
+The log includes error messages, important game events, and every command executed on the game *except* those omitted for player privacy (pages, poses, channel chat, and passwords).

 <div id="inline_toc" markdown="1">
 **Table of Contents**